Ezetap, racing against bigger rivals like Paytm, just raised $16 million in fresh funding

 Indeed, Ezetap and its ilk, which were once seen as innovators, are quickly becoming mainstream, with Indians being forced to switch to electronic payments quickly.

-The company’s biggest challenge now: capturing market share from its better-known and more richly funded regional competitors, including the Alibaba and Softbank-backed outfit Paytm, whose parent company was recently valued at $7 billion; and MobiKwik, which reportedly raised around $35 million earlier this month from the non-bank finance company Bajaj Auto Finance.
+The company’s biggest challenge now: capturing market share from its better-known and more richly funded regional competitors, including the Alibaba and SoftBank-backed outfit Paytm, whose parent company was recently valued at $7 billion; and MobiKwik, which reportedly raised around $35 million earlier this month from the non-bank finance company Bajaj Auto Finance.

 Investors seem to think Ezetap has a shot against its deeper-pocketed rivals.
 The company just closed on $16 million in new funding led by JS Capital Management, the venture firm of Jonathan Soros, with participation from Jeff Skoll Group, along with earlier backers Social Capital and Horizons Ventures.